-2 CCMs shall take measures necessary to ensure that:

-(1) Total fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20° N shall stay below the 2002-2004 annual averagelevels.

-(2) All catches of Pacific bluefin tuna less than 30 kg shall be reduced to $\frac{5057.5\%}{5000}$ of the 2002-2004 annual average levels.
-Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.

-- 3 CCMs shall take measures necessary to ensure that all catches of Pacific Bluefin tuna 30kg or larger shall not be increased from 115% of the 2002-2004 annual average levels1.
-Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.
+- 2 CCMs shall take measures necessary to ensure that: - (1) Total fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20° N shall stay below the 2002-2004 annual averagelevels. - (2) All catches of Pacific bluefin tuna less than 30 kg shall be reduced to 50[57.5]% of the 2002-2004 annual average levels.
+Any overage [or underage] of the catch limit shall be deducted from [or may be added to] the catch limit for the following year.
+[The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.] - (3) Subparagraph (2) above shall not be applied to incidental catches of Pacific bluefin tuna less than 30kg by the set net, which shall not exceed [5%] of the limit prescribed by subparagraph (2).
+Any incidental catches exceeding this [5%] limit shall be deducted from the limits prescribed by subparagraph (2) while any underage shall not be carried over to the following year.
+CCMs shall report the levels of incidental catches by the set net to the Executive Secretary by 31 July. - 3 CCMs shall take measures necessary to ensure that all catches of Pacific Bluefin tuna 30kg or larger shall not be increased from [115% of] the 2002-2004 annual average levels.
+For CCMs whose 2002-2004 annual average levels for Pacific bluefin tuna 30kg or larger are zero, the baseline shall be the 2016-2017 annual average levels.
+Any overage [or underage] of the catch limit shall be deducted from [or may be added to] the catch limit for the following year.
+[The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.]
 However, in 2017, 2018, 2019, and 2020 CCMs may use part of the catch limit for Pacific bluefin tuna smaller than 30 kg stipulated in paragraph 2 (2) above to catch Pacific bluefin tuna 30 kg or larger in the same year.
 In this case, the amount of catch 30 kg or larger shall be counted against the catch limit for Pacific bluefin tuna smaller than 30 kg.
 CCMs shall not use the catch limit for Pacific bluefin tuna 30 kg or larger to catch Pacific bluefin tuna smaller than 30 kg.
 The ISC is requested to review, in its work referred to in Section 5 of Harvest Strategy, the implications of this special provision in terms of PBF mortality and stock rebuilding probabilities in 2020.
-Based on that review, in 2020 the Northern Committee will determine whether it should be continued past 2020, and if so, recommend changes to the CMM as appropriate. - 4 CCMs shall report their 2002-2004 baseline fishing effort and <30 kg and >=30 kg catch levels for 2013 and 2014, by fishery, as referred to in paragraphs 2 and 3, to the Executive Director by 31 July
+Based on that review, in 2020 the Northern Committee will determine whether it should be continued past 2020, and if so, recommend changes to the CMM as appropriate.

-1 CCMs with a base line catch of 10 t or less may increase its catch as long as it does not exceed 10 t.
+1CCMs with a base line catch of 10 t or less may increase its catch as long as it does not exceed 10 t.